Written byAmanda Wong

-Summary: This guide will lead you to recover deleted photos on the Mac where iCloud is enabled for the Photos app.
-Permanently deleted or not, you can find the solutions to retrieve your deleted iCloud photos back.
+Summary: This guide will lead you to recover deleted or lost iCloud photos on the Mac.
+Permanently deleted or not, you can find the solutions to retrieve your iCloud photos back.

-Can I recover deleted iCloud photos
+How to recover deleted iCloud Photos?

 Be it you deleted a photo intentionally or by mistake, be it you deleted a photo permanently from "Recently Deleted" or the deleted photo disappear after 30 days, you can find the solution to recover the iCloud photos to your Mac.
 4 ways are covered in this part, let's explore them one by one.

-Method 1.
+Solution 1.
 Recover deleted iCloud photos with the Photos app

 When you deleted a photo from the Photos app, it will not disappear from your Mac.
 The deleted photo will be moved from Library to Recently Deleted where you are allowed to undo the deletion.

-- Open the Photos app from the Dock or the Launchpad.
+- 1. Open the Photos app from the Dock or the Launchpad.

-- Click Recently Deleted from the left menu under Photos.
+- 2. Click Recently Deleted from the left menu under Photos.

-- Select the photo you want to recover and click Recover from the top right.
+- 3. Select the photo you want to recover and click Recover from the top right.

-- Then the selected photos will be moved back to Library.
+- 4. Then the selected photos will be moved back to Library.

-Method 2.
+Solution 2.
 Recover deleted iCloud photos on iCloud.com

-- Launch a browser on your Mac.
+- 1. Launch a browser on your Mac.

-- Search for iCloud.com and log in to the same Apple ID you have on the Mac.
+- 2. Search for iCloud.com and log in to the same Apple ID you have on the Mac.

-- Click Photos from the panel.
+- 3. Click Photos from the panel.

-- Select the photo you want to recover, then click Recover from the top right.
+- 5. Select the photo you want to recover, then click Recover from the top right.

-Method 3.
+Solution 3.
 Recover permanently deleted iCloud photos from Time Machine